Home

 $$ \begin{bmatrix} \color{green}{m_{00}} & \color{green}{m_{01}} & \color{green}{m_{02}} & \color{blue}{0}\\ \color{green}{m_{10}} & \color{green}{m_{11}} & \color{green}{m_{12}} & \color{blue}{0}\\ \color{green}{m_{20}} & \color{green}{m_{21}} & \color{green}{m_{22}} & \color{blue}{0}\\ \color{red}{T_x} & \color{red}{T_y} & \color{red}{T_z} & \color{blue}{1}\\ \end{bmatrix} $$

-Then divide all coordinates by w' to set the point's homogeneous coordinates back to Cartesian coordinates:
+Subsequent division of all coordinates by \(w'\) converts the point's homogeneous coordinates back to Cartesian coordinates:

 Remapping the Z-Coordinate